Christchurch triple fatal: Dead teens link to high-profile murder-suicide

-The teen brothers who died in a crash as they fled police in Christchurch were the nephews of a man who shot and killed a 22-year-old in the city centre in 1989 before turning the gun on himself.
+The teen brothers who died in a crash after fleeing police in Christchurch were the nephews of a man who shot and killed a 22-year-old in the city centre in 1989 before turning the gun on himself.

 The boys' father has now spoken out about the fatal crash and the link to his killer brother - urging people not to judge his children for the sins of their relatives.